 Notes

-Use room temperature ingredients for the best result.
+Use room temperature ingredients for a smooth, even batter.